5 Ways to Find Balance

 The truly wonderful thing about living in a thriving, metropolitan city like Seattle is that there is so much to do.
 When I first moved here I played and partied a lot.
 Then I realized how much trouble I was getting into (i.e. spending way too much money) and decided to make up for it by working far too much.
 By the end of the year I had run myself ragged so I made a New Year’s Resolution to not work too much.
 Working is important, money is important, but so is health: physical, mental and emotional.
 It’s easy to forget about those last two but they are just as important.
 In an effort to find a balance of financial security, working, playing and a little solitude I found a few things that help.

 “Take the stairs.”
 I am not kidding about this.
 We’ve heard it a bunch and tend to ignore it.
 It’s highly unlikely you don’t have the extra few minutes it takes to walk up the stairs.
 I have paid attention to how much time it takes to wait for the elevator, get on the elevator, wait for other people to get off the elevator and then finally my turn to get off the elevator.
 Likely, taking the stairs will not require too much more of your time than it does to ride the elevator, though it will take more effort but this is good effort.
 It’s great effort invested especially if you work in front of computer or sit at a desk all the day.
 You need your blood to move.
 It’s an energy and mood booster.
 Once, I read somewhere that smokers have one thing right: They take breaks and in some ways this makes them healthier than those who do not and work through the day.
 I make sure to take a 10 minute walk to get coffee, chat with the barista and enjoy a little fresh air.
-Trust me, it does wonders.
+Trust me, it does wonders.90 minutes of exercise a week.
+Life is busy and often I find I “don’t have time” to work out 5 days a week like I want to.
+The bare minimum I need to do is 30 minutes of getting my heart rate up into its target rate three days a week.
+I grew up in the South and the Mid-West.
+We are not pro-active about taking care of our bodies stereotypically speaking.
+Seattlites are so encouraging to be around.
+Yesterday I was approached in Cal Anderson Park, located in Seattle’s hot spot neighborhood Capitol Hill, and was asked to play kickball!
+The last time I played kickball was when I was a kid!
+So go out, find ways to play.

 Don’t wait until you’re old with a bad hip.
 Travel, explore, take classes, and invest in adventures.
 Why would anyone want to wait to do the things they want to do until their golden, senior years?
 I’m not trying to be doomy and gloomy but the reality is you have no idea when your life will be over.
 Do the things you love while you can.